 Arlington Recognized as Gold-Level Walk Friendly Community

-Walk Friendly Communities is a national recognition program developed to encourage towns and cities across the United States to establish or recommit to a high priority for supporting safer walking environments.
+Walk Friendly Communities is a national recognition program developed by the Pedestrian and Bicycle Information Center to encourage towns and cities across the United States to establish or recommit to a high priority for supporting safer walking environments.
 The WFC program recognizes communities that are working to improve a wide range of conditions related to walking, including safety, mobility, access and comfort.

 A Walk Friendly Community is a city or town that has shown a commitment to improving and sustaining walkability and pedestrian safety through comprehensive programs, plans and policies.
 Communities can apply to the program to receive recognition in the form of a Bronze, Silver, Gold or Platinum designation.